salesforce/ml4ir/docs/source/quickstart/script.md

 ![](../_static/query_classification_data.png)

 In the sample query classification data above, each row represents a user query.
 We try to predict the `product_group` category using the `query_text`, `domain_name` and `previous_products`.
 These features define the user's context at the time of querying and also the actual query text made by the user.
-This type of query classification can be used to further narrow down search results and enhance the user search experiennce.
+This type of query classification can be used to further narrow down search results and enhance the user search experience.

 To train and evaluate a learning to rank model, use the predefined `ClassificationPipeline`